profsucrose/bml/bml/README.md

 ### Variables

-Variable declarations are just `<name> = <value>`, where no variable is typed and can be redefined at any time.
+Variable declarations are just `<name> = <value>`, where no variable is statically-typed and can be redefined at any time.
 If a variable is used before it is defined, BML will throw an error:

 ```
 x = 10 * 2 + 1